rail-berkeley/bridge_data_robot/README.md

 docker compose run bridge_data_v2 bash -lic "python experiments/something/eval_policy.py ..."
 ```

-Instead of executing a command in a running container, `docker compose run ????` spins up the container, executes the command, and then shuts down the container when the command finishes.
-Spinning the container up and down adds very little overhead.
-However, if you really want an interactive shell, you can again do `docker compose run bridge_data_v2 bash`.
+To run in the docker env with an interactive shell, you can again do `docker compose run bridge_data_v2 bash`.

 ### Using RealSense cameras